What are the costs of starting and running a membership site?

 Membership sites are an excellent way to generate passive revenue for your business.
 However, they can also be expensive to start and run.

-There are a number of costs associated with running a membership site.
-Generally speaking, this includes website hosting, website development and design, and marketing.
-It’s important to make sure you account for all of these costs if you’re planning to start and run a membership site.
+There are some costs associated with running a membership site.
+Generally speaking, this includes website hosting, website development, design, and marketing.
+It’s important to ensure you account for these costs if you plan to start and run a membership site.
 This way, you’re less likely to run into surprises down the lane.

 In this article, we’ll break down the costs of starting and running a membership site using membership site software and self-hosting a membership site on a CMS like WordPress.
 We’ll talk about the one-off costs as well as recurring costs.